Tuesday, December 15, 2009

 Rising to Rattlesnake Ledge

-The crew included Cory B, Harrison K, Elliot H, William D, and Peter D plus four adults.
-It was a great day for a nice hike!
+The crew included Cory B, Harrison K, Elliot H,

 Boy Scout Troop 626